 When the exams are nearby, all you think of is to buck up and leave no topic that may make you lag behind others.
 Thus, you manage your schedule accordingly, make changes and try to give your best shot.

 You may go on an offline mode on social networking sites, reduce the playing hours, interact less with people and may want to stay alone.
-All these are certain common practices that students follow when the exam is right on top of their head.
+All these are certain common practices that students follow when the exam is right on top of their heads.
 Remember, everybody who aspires to become an IITian feels just the same.

 You must know all this so that you can relate to the other students and feel a little better because ultimately, all of the aspirants are sailing in the same boat.

-⇒ Start preparing for JEE well before time.
+- Start preparing for JEE well before time.

 - Make a Study Plan that includes your revision plan too.
 Timely revision of the old topics is mandatory.

-⇒ Prepare revision notes based on every topic that you study.
+- Prepare revision notes based on every topic that you study.
 Practice questions side by side.

-⇒ Take a chapter-based test after each topic to test your understanding level and how much you need to improve.
+- Take a chapter-based test after each topic to test your understanding level and how much you need to improve.

-⇒ Start solving 2-3 IIT JEE Online Mock Tests daily, a few months before the exam.
+- Start solving 2-3 IIT JEE Online Mock Tests daily, a few months before the exam.

 Timely revision of the prepared topic is more important so that you do not forget what you learned.
 Children keep moving forward and keep forgetting the previously learned concepts.
-Wait.

 Students often start preparing for JEE two to three years before the exam.
 This long period of preparation makes it difficult to remember everything that you have learned from the very beginning.

 If you think of revising something that you learned years ago and start looking for it in your notes, it will all be messed up in your mind.
 Proper planning might help you here.
-Planning your time and managing it accordingly to revise certain older concepts daily would be really beneficial.
+Planning your time and managing it accordingly to revise certain older concepts daily would be beneficial.

-Students generally have the dilemma towards the end of the preparation period regarding whether to revise the older concepts or to understand the new ones.
+Students generally have a dilemma towards the end of the preparation period regarding whether to revise the older concepts or to understand the new ones.
 Well, both are important and there is no escape route!

 Make sure you take out an hour or two to revise the previous concepts and spend the remaining time in learning the new ones.
 Since the older ones have been in your mind once, the revision part generally doesn’t take much time, conditionally, you have understood them in the very beginning.
 Previously prepared notes having the important points and details might be a bonus for you!

-This might not feel easy in the beginning but when the JEE is right on your head, you would realize that your hard work would make you feel relaxed as compared to those who would try to brush up the older concepts right before the exam.
+All this might not feel easy in the beginning but when the JEE is right on your head, you would realize that your hard work would make you feel relaxed as compared to those who would try to brush up the older concepts right before the exam.

 Make sure you solve some questions too, and not just go through the theory in the revision period.
 Highlight the points that you think you would forget towards the end.
 Go through the syllabus and revise each topic thoroughly.
 Now you are ready for the JEE.